transcelerate/ddf-sdr-api/src/TransCelerate.SDR.RuleEngine/TransCelerate.SDR.RuleEngine.md

 This Class is the validator for StudyEpoch

-<a name='T-TransCelerate-SDR-RuleEngineV2-StudyEstimandsValidator'></a>
+<a name='T-TransCelerate-SDR-RuleEngineV5-StudyEpochValidator'></a>
-## StudyEstimandsValidator `type`
+## StudyEpochValidator `type`

 ##### Namespace

-TransCelerate.SDR.RuleEngineV2
+TransCelerate.SDR.RuleEngineV5

 ##### Summary

-This Class is the validator for StudyEstimands
+This Class is the validator for StudyEpoch

 <a name='T-TransCelerate-SDR-RuleEngineV3-StudyEstimandsValidator'></a>
 ## StudyEstimandsValidator `type`